multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 ## Introduction

-The Rust testing framework was developed as an alternative to manually writing Mandos tests.
+The Rust testing framework was developed as an alternative to manually writing scenario tests.
 This comes with many advantages:

 - being able to calculate values using variables
 - type checking
 - automatic serialization
 - far less verbose
-- semi-automatic generation of the Mandos tests
+- semi-automatic generation of the scenario tests

 The only disadvantage is that you need to learn something new!
 Jokes aside, keep in mind that this whole framework runs in a mocked environment.
 So while you get powerful testing and debugging tools, you are ultimately running a mock and have no guarantee that the contract will work identically with the current VM version deployed on the mainnet.

-This is where the Mandos generation part comes into play.
-The Rust testing framework allows you to generate Mandos scenarios with minimal effort, and then run said scenarios with one click through our MultiversX VSCode extension (alteratively, simply run `erdpy contract test`).
+This is where the scenario generation part comes into play.
+The Rust testing framework allows you to generate scenarios with minimal effort, and then run said scenarios with one click through our MultiversX VSCode extension (alteratively, simply run `erdpy contract test`).
 There will be a bit of manual effort required on the developer's part, but we'll get to that in its specific section.

-Please note that mandos generation is more of an experiment rather than a fully fledged implementation, which we might even remove in the future.
+Please note that scenario generation is more of an experiment rather than a fully fledged implementation, which we might even remove in the future.
 Still, some examples are provided here if you still wish to attempt it.

 ## Prerequisites